technofocus-pte/extnddatainsghtscopltpwrbiprv/Labs/Lab 13 - Use the Copilot chat pane, code completion and quick actions for Synapse Data Warehouse.md

 # Use the Copilot chat pane, code completion and quick actions for Synapse Data Warehouse

+**Objective** - In this Lab, You will learn to use the Copilot chat pane, code completion and quick actions for Synapse Data Warehouse

 ## Task 1 - Create a new Fabric Workspace

 1. Switch back to Fabric Home page -